 Apple is a product company with core competencies in product design and extending that user experience all the way through to the buying experience of sales and service.

-Apple’s succeeds itself with superior and differentiated products, matched with a proprietary rather than open source approach to technology, locks customers in for longer due to switching costs.
+Apple’s succeeds itself with superior and differentiated products, matched with a proprietary rather than an open-source approach to technology.
+This locks customers in for longer due to switching costs.

 Where to from here?